On the Robustness of Democratic Electoral Processes to Computational Propaganda: Results

 The second dominant trend observed in Fig.~\ref{fig:6parties-1} is that larger interaction distances, $\epsilon \gtrsim 0.45$, exclusively favor centrist parties, which is expected in a system with sufficiently long-range, attractive interactions.

 We finally compare different electoral systems over the same set of synthetic countries considered for the bipartite system.
-Figure~\ref{fig:6parties-2} shows the percentage of first-, second- and third-rank robustness for the proportional representative (PR), the winner-takes-all (WTA) and the single representative (SR) electoral systems, as a function of the interaction distance $\epsilon$.
-It clearly shows that the PR system is the most robust, most of the time, with a percentage of first-rank robustness starting slightly above 50 \% at small $\epsilon$ and increasing to almost 75 \% with increasing $\epsilon$.
-As for the bipartite case, the WTA system seems to be the second most-robust system, having a percentage of first- or second-rank robustness always above that for the SR system.
+Figure~\ref{fig:6parties-2} shows the percentage of first-, second- and third-rank robustness for the proportional representative (PR), the winner-takes-all (WTA), the single representative (SR) and the proportional ranked choice voting (PRCV) electoral systems, as a function of the interaction distance $\epsilon$.
+It clearly shows that the PR system is the most robust, most of the time, with a percentage of first-rank robustness starting slightly below 50 \% at small $\epsilon$ and increasing to about 65 \% with increasing $\epsilon$.
+The second most robust system is the PRCV system, if judged from first-ranked robustness.
+Note however that it is the least robust about 30 \% of the time.
+As for the bipartite case, the WTA system is more robust than the SR system.